Cabal (video game): Gameplay

-Cabal has one-player and two-player-simultaneous modes of gameplay.
+Cabal has one-player and two-player modes of gameplay.
 Each player assumes the role of an unnamed commando trying to destroy several enemy military bases.
-There are 5 stages with four screens each.
+There are five stages with four screens each.
 The player starts with a stock of three lives and uses a gun with limitless ammunition and a fixed number of grenades to fend off enemy troops and attack the base.
 The commando is seen from behind and starts behind a protective wall which can be damaged and shattered by enemy fire.
 To stay alive, the player needs to avoid enemy bullets by running left or right, hiding behind cover, or using a dodge-roll.
 An enemy gauge at the bottom of the screen depletes as foes are destroyed and certain structures (which collapse rather than shatter) are brought down.
 When the enemy gauge is emptied, the level is successfully completed, all of the remaining buildings onscreen collapse, and the player progresses to the next stage.
 If a player is killed, he is immediately revived at the cost of one life or the game ends if they have no lives remaining.
 Boss fights, however, restart from the beginning if the only remaining player dies.

 From time to time, power-ups are released from objects destroyed onscreen.
 Some power-ups give special weapons such as an extremely fast-firing machine gun or an automatic shotgun with a lower firing rate and larger area of effect.
 Others grant extra grenades or additional points.

-The arcade cabinet is a standard upright cabinet.
+The arcade version is a standard upright cabinet.
 Each player uses a trackball to move their character from side to side and move the crosshairs about the screen.
-On later board revisions, a joystick was installed instead with an optional sub-pcb for use with a trackball.
+On later board revisions, a joystick was installed instead with an optional sub-PCB for use with a trackball.
 With a trackball, dodge-rolling is done by pushing the trackball to maximum speed.

 Cabal was somewhat innovative in that it featured a 3D perspective in which the player character was situated in the foreground with an over-the-shoulder camera view, similar to modern third-person shooters.
 Players cannot move the character while firing (holding down the fire button gives players control of the aiming cursor), and when moving the character to avoid incoming bullets, the aiming cursor moves along in tandem.
 This creates the need for a careful balance between offensive and defensive tactics, separating Cabal from run-and-gun shooters which relied more on reflexes.
 Advanced gameplay involves destructible asset management in balancing dodging (which gets riskier as the number of enemy projectiles on screen increases) with the safer alternative of taking cover behind a protective but limited durability wall.